 If you’re wondering what makes people succeed on YouTube, the answer probably won’t surprise you.
 It’s the content they produce.
 In almost all cases, the material that successful YouTubers come up with is well researched, well written and well presented.

-What’s more is, the videos they put out are shot using decent cameras, lights and sound equipment so you can expect the technical quality of their content to be excellent.
+What’s more, successful YouTube videos are usually shot with decent cameras, lights and sound equipment so you can expect the technical quality of their content to be excellent.

 On that note, this review will deal with cameras that can help you get your start on YouTube.
 The cameras featured, while not cheap, aren’t over the top and are actually very good value for money.